achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter4/social.md

         public enum Provider
         {
+            Unknown,
             Username,
             Facebook,
             LinkedIn
         };
     }
 }

 ```

 The main work happens in the constructor.
 The information from the JWT is decoded into the series of claims.
 We place them into properties for easy access.
 The provider is parsed.
 It's normally a domain name if you are using a social provider, so we map the provider domain to an enum.
-If the provider domain is not recognized, then we just assume it's a username/password.
+If the provider is not provided, then we just assume it's a username/password.

-> It's important to match the exact name of the claims.
-If you are unsure, use `FirstOrDefault()` instead and handle the default case.

 You can easily wire this up into the `IdentityManager`.
 Wherever you set the `LastAuthenticatedResult`, also set the AuthenticatedUser property: